Ready to Get Unstuck?

 I became the Adolescent Program Director for the Addicare Group treating substance abuse before working Inpatient and Outpatient at UBH Denton, where I continued to hone skills in Addiction and General Mental Health.
 In Private Practice since early 2011, I am the Owner of Dallas Counseling, PLLC.
 It is my goal to be an expert therapist, writer, and advocate who helps those who are stuck in Anxiety, Fear, and OCD.

 I am also a contributing member to the consultation group “DFW OCD Treatment Specialists” (DOTS).
-I am the DFW Ambassador for OCD Texas (the regional affiliate of the IOCDF).
+I am the DFW Ambassador for OCD Texas (the regional affiliate of the IOCDF), and I serve as a primary member of the Faith & OCD Task Force for the IOCDF.

-I use an array of assessment tools that multiple symptom dimensions and domains, ranging from depression, stress, anxiety, OCD, tics, BFRB’s, career, professional burnout, and much more (see “Treatment Areas” for all major categories).
+I use an array of assessment tools that have multiple symptom dimensions and domains, ranging from depression, stress, anxiety, OCD, tics, BFRBs, career, professional burnout, and much more (see “Treatment Areas” for all major categories).

 Enough about some of the technical stuff.
-I think the more important reality in therapy is that you’re a person.
+The more important reality in therapy is that you’re a person.
 You have value.
 You are important.
-We do a lot of ‘technical’ things and rely strongly on the evidence base, but underlying that all is that you have meaning and worth.
+We do many ‘technical’ things and rely strongly on the evidence base, but underlying that all is that you have meaning and worth.
 I’m here to help (and my family loans me out to do so). 😊

 Yes, I am a person with other interests :)